-A Wonderful Shotgun for less than $200.00
+A Wonderful Shotgun for Less Than $200

-I've owned a Harrington and Richardson single shot 20 gauge shotgun since I was twelve years old.
+I've owned a Harrington and Richardson single shot 20 gauge shotgun since I was 12 years old.
 I can't imagine NOT owning one.
 I saved the chore money, and the allowance money that I had until I had the $65.00 that it cost for me to purchase it from Walmart.
 You'll have to picture in your mind the child's glee that filled my mind and my face as we, my father and I, left the store.
 I wonder if I've ever been so happy since then.

 The Harrington and Richardson single shot shotgun is a fine gun, and it's the ideal gun to start a child off early with, and I DO believe children should all be educated concerning firearms at an early age.
 We've the right to own guns, and hunting isn't even the reason that we have this right.
-I don't and won't ever care what the US Federal Government has to say about it, it's not their decision—YOU were born with the right to own firearms for hunting or to defend yourself with.
+I don't and won't ever care what the US Federal Government has to say about it, it's not their decision—YOU were born with the right to own firearms for hunting or to defend yourself.

-Fear mongers are universally cowards, and no one should ever pay attention to anything streaming through our utterly and completely corrupt mass media here in the USA, or anywhere else that I know of either.
+Fearmongers are universally cowards, and no one should ever pay attention to anything streaming through our utterly and completely corrupt mass media here in the USA, or anywhere else that I know of either.

-I can't Miss a Target With This Gun
+I Can't Miss a Target With This Gun

 I've owned several shotguns.
 I've been bird hunting, and shot clay pigeons for target practice with more shotguns than I'll ever remember.
 I say this in all seriousness though.
-I can't seem to miss with the Harrington and Richardson single shot twenty gauge.
+I can't seem to miss with the Harrington and Richardson single shot 20 gauge.

 Automatic shotguns aren't fair.
 It's more sportsmanlike to use a pump.

-Well, that may be true, and if it is—then it's even more sportsman like to use a single shot.
+Well, that may be true, and if it is—then it's even more sportsman-like to use a single shot.
 You get one chance, and maybe I got to be a good shot because of it.
 All I know is that I can't miss with mine, and I don't.